CONSTITUTION OF THE

 m.
 Have the authority to make all rules and regulations deemed necessary and proper for the upholding of the provisions of this Constitution.

 n.
 Provide for the holding of referendums on issues pertinent to the student body.

 o.
 Take legislative action on motions proposed by the Senate, by Senate Committees, or Members of the Senate.

 a.
-Be a full-time student (minimum of 12 semester hours).
+Be a full-time undergraduate student (minimum of 12 semester hours).

 ARTICLE VII: THE JUDICAL SYSTEM

 Section A: The judicial power of the Student Government Association shall be vested in the Student Conduct Hearing Board and policies listed in the Southwestern College Student Code of Conduct (Southwestern College Policy Manual, 8.7).

 Section B: Composition of the Student Conduct Hearing Board

 a.
 The Student Conduct Board consists of students, faculty, and staff.
 The students are appointed by the Incident Review Committee, ratified by the Student Senate, and approved by the President of the College.
 The faculty members are appointed by the Vice President of Academic Affairs and approved by the President of the College.
 The staff are appointed by the Vice President of Student Life and approved by the President of the College.
 The board will consist of 15 members (6 students, 6 faculty, and 3 staff members).